sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/before-buy.md

 Choose the hardware variant that matches your Atari computer.

 - **Croissant (internal)**
-  For Atari ST and Atari STe computers with an internal power supply and the internal 7-pin keyboard connector.
+  For Atari ST and Atari STE computers with an internal power supply and the internal 7-pin keyboard connector.

 {: .warning}
 Croissant does not work on Atari ST motherboards C070115 and C070243.
 These "short ST" machines use an 18-pin keyboard connector instead, and they are easy to recognize because they have an external power supply.

 - **Soufflè (external dongle)**
-  For Atari Mega ST and Atari Mega STe computers with the RJ12 keyboard connector on the left side of the computer.
+  For Atari Mega ST and Atari Mega STE computers with the RJ12 keyboard connector on the left side of the computer.

 ## Step 2: Understand the installation impact